 Established in 2009, the teen library council offers teens in grades 6–12 the opportunity to have input in the way the library serves teens.
 The council meets the second Monday of every month from 5 PM to 6:30 p.m during the school year.
 Most months, we meet at the Cedar Mill Library, but we occasionally meet at our Bethany location.
+During the pandemic, meetings are virtual and through Zoom.
 Meeting attendance and participation in events are mandatory.

 What TLC members do:

 Plan, promote, and help out with teen library programs.

 Recommend books, movies, music & video games to library staff.

 Recommend teen collections to the public with displays, book reviews, podcasts and social media posts.

 Promote the library to their peers in person, on social media, with videos and through outreach.

 Help judge art contests.

 The application process is currently closed.
 We seek new members in May-June each year.
 Please subscribe to our teen newsletter or check this page during those time periods to know when it reopens.